 - Breach, failure to act in a reasonable manner.

 - Cause, that the breach of duty caused the injury to take place.

 Premise liability suggests property owners have a duty to maintain their property and protect the public from foreseeable tree hazards.
 A property owner who fails to protect the public from a known, foreseeable hazard resulting in injury or property damage may be held liable in a lawsuit.

-Certified arborists are involved in managing tree risk and hazard evaluation is a component of risk management.
+San Diego certified arborists are involved in managing tree risk and hazard evaluation is a component of risk management.
 Arborists act to reduce risk by examining trees, rating their likelihood of failure and recommend a course of action to abate the hazard and reduce the risk.
 Tree risk assessment and tree inventories are procedures that demonstrate a property owner’s pro-active action to meet their “duty of care”.

-Tree Risk Management Services:
+San Diego County Tree Risk Management Services:

 - Tree risk inspection and assessment

 - Tree health inspection and assessment